 Communities offer amenities like wifi, spa, dining room and swimming pool.

 Yes, 4% of the communities in Milwaukee, Wisconsin are pet friendly.

 Moving into assisted living is a big step for most seniors, as well as for the families they love, who may have been taking care of them in their own home for some time.
 The adjustment is easier if you start planning well in advance.
 This most often starts with a visit to the doctor for a checkup.
 At the visit, the doctor performs the usual physical, but they may perform some specialized neurological checks to make sure assisted living is the right level of care for the senior.

 With a green light from the doctor, most seniors and family members start looking for a community several months before their target move date.
 It takes time to find the ideal place, and it's a good idea to invest a day or two in personally visiting the final few locations to talk with staff and other residents.
 During this time, many people start moving their property into storage, at least temporarily.
-Most communities have all the necessities for furniture and other items from your home, and putting family photos, old books and your favorite chair in storage for a month or so makes for an easier move.
+Most communities near you in Milwaukee have all the necessities for furniture and other items from your home, and putting family photos, old books and your favorite chair in storage for a month or so makes for an easier move.
 Bulky things can be moved in later, when you know you're happy with your choice of community and that you have the space for them in your room.

 Finally, most seniors and their families have to (at least somewhat) adjust their finances.
 Living alone or with family and a caregiver are not necessarily cheaper than assisted living, but they're almost never the exact same price.
 For a senior on a fixed income, it might take several weeks to withdraw funds from a retirement account or adjust the way a pension is paid to cover the new costs of living.

 The average monthly cost of assisted living in Milwaukee is $3,934 according to the Genworth Cost of Care survey 2017.